-Previous terms offered: Fall 2022, Spring 2022, Spring 2021.
+Previous terms offered: Fall 2022, Spring 2022, Spring 2021, Spring 2020.

-SOC 2330 (b) Diversity in Higher Education Non-Standard Rotation.
-Enrollment limit: 35.
+SOC 2330 (b) Diversity in Higher Education

 Explores higher education in the contemporary United States through a sociological lens, highlighting the ways that colleges and universities both promote social mobility and perpetuate inequality.
 Examines the functions of higher education for students and society; issues of inequality in college access, financing, campus experiences, and outcomes later in life; the challenges and benefits of diversity and inclusion; and other topics, with special attention across all topics to the case of African Americans.
 (Same as: AFRS 2330, EDUC 2279)